 4. Learn how to capture the right images

 Once you have decided on the platforms and niches to work on, you need to learn how to edit and post images that suit that particular platform.
 The photographs you upload through scheduled Instagram posts should impact your audience, compel them to engage with your content, and hit that follow button.

 Your images are literally your work here, so you need to know how to use them to your advantage.
 Work on your framing, composition, and angles according to different social media sites.
 For example, on Instagram, images and videos with a ratio of 1:1 or 4:3 work best.
 And for Reels, you need to shoot videos in portrait mode.

 5. Stay consistent with your posts

 The key to growing and building a presence on social media is to stay consistent with your posts.
 You can not post once a week and expect to gain followers.
 It is important to post almost daily to grab the attention of people.

 We know that it can be time-consuming and exhausting to post pictures daily on 2-3 social media platforms.
 A great way to go about it is using a social media scheduling tool.
 RecurPost is one such tool that allows you to schedule months’ worth of content in advance on all major social sites.
 Using it, you can also schedule your content and upload it in bulk with social media bulk scheduling for the best times to post on social media, which will bring maximum engagement to your posts.

 6. Start a photography blog

-For photographers, it is not enough to just post images on social media and expect leads.
+For photographers, posting images on social media and expecting leads is not enough.
 You need to put out something valuable and informative that helps your audience in solving a problem.
 Running a blog that provides tips to the readers and gives an insight into the photography world can get you many brownie points.